 Squeeze the brake lever.
-It should move no closer

-to the handgrip than 1/2'' (1.3 cm).
+It should move no closer to the handgrip than 1/2" (1.3 cm).
 A smaller distance indicates low brake fluid level or air in the hydraulic system.
-Refer to the brake bleeding information on page 90.
+Refer to the brake bleeding information on page 98 or see your dealer for service.